leancodepl/corelibrary/docs/basics/01_app.md

 The `IAppModule` interface is defined in `LeanCode.Components` project.

 ### Recommendations

-`IAppModule` is the main building block for our modular projecs.
+`IAppModule` is the main building block for our modular projects.
 Each project **should** provide **at most one** `IAppModule` implementation that is the main entry point to that project.
 Registering project's module should suffice to use the project, provided that it's dependencies are also registered.
 It is developer's job to register all the necessary dependencies.

 If project requires separate, user-provided configuration (e.g. api keys, certificates), don't require it in module.
 Leave it to app to register it separately.